dakanji/RefindPlus/README-Dev.md

-supply_uefi           |Enables feature that emulates UEFI 2.x support on EFI 1.x units sync_nvram            |Resets nvRAM settings, such as BlueTooth, on some boot types if required sync_trust            |Works around some `Boot Chain of Trust` problems on T2/TPM chipped units transient_boot        |Disables selection of the last booted loader if not required unicode_collation     |Provides fine tuned support for languages that use unicode text
+supply_uefi           |Enables feature that emulates UEFI 2.x support on EFI 1.x units sync_nvram            |Resets nvRAM settings, such as BlueTooth, on some boot types if required sync_trust            |Works around some `Boot Chain of Trust` problems on T2/TPM chipped units transient_boot        |Disables feature that highlights the last booted loader by default unicode_collation     |Provides fine tuned support for languages that use unicode text

 ## Modified Functionality
 In addition to the new functionality listed above, the following upstream tokens have been modified:
+- **"timeout":** The default is no timeout unless explicitly set.
+- **"use_nvram":** RefindPlus variables are written to the file system, not the motherboard's nvRAM chip, unless explicitly set to do so by activating this configuration token.
+- **"use_graphics_for":** Additional options added:
+  - `none` option to disable graphics mode loading for everything.
+  - `everything` option to enable graphics mode loading for everything.
-- **"use_graphics_for" Token:** OpenCore and Clover added as options that can be set to boot in graphics mode.
+  - `OpenCore` and `Clover` can be specifically set to load in graphics mode.
-- **"showtools" Token:** Additional tool added:
+- **"showtools":** Additional tool added:
   - `clean_nvram` : Allows resetting nvram directly from RefindPlus.
     - When run on Apple firmware, RefindPlus will additionally trigger nvRAM garbage collection
-- **"csr_values" Token:** A value of `0` can be set as the `Enabled` value to ensure `Over The Air` (OTA) updates when running macOS 11.x (Big Sur), or later, with SIP enabled.
+- **"csr_values":** A value of `0` can be set as the `Enabled` value to ensure `Over The Air` (OTA) updates when running macOS 11.x (Big Sur), or later, with SIP enabled.
   - This is equivalent to activating the `csr_normalise` token.
-- **"timeout" Token:** The default is no timeout unless explicitly set.
-- **"screensaver" Token:** The RefindPlus screensaver cycles through a set of colours as opposed to a single grey colour.
-- **"use_nvram" Token:** RefindPlus variables are written to the file system and not the motherboard's nvRAM unless explicitly set to do so by activating this configuration token.
-- **"log_level" Token:** Controls the native log format and an implementation of the upstream format.
+- **"log_level":** Controls the native log format and an implementation of the upstream format.
-  * Only active on `DEBUG` and `NOOPT` builds while `RELEASE` builds remain optimised for day-to-day use.
+  - Only active on `DEBUG` and `NOOPT` builds while `RELEASE` builds remain optimised for day-to-day use.
-  * Level 0 does not switch logging off but activates the native summary format.
+  - Level 0 does not switch logging off but activates the native summary format.
-  * Levels 1 and 2 output logs similar to the detailed upstream format.
+  - Levels 1 and 2 output logs similar to the detailed upstream format.
     - Level 1 is broadly equivalent to upstream Level 4 (upstream Levels 1 to 3 were dispensed with)
     - Level 2 is only exposed on `NOOPT` builds and outputs logs at a very detailed level
-      * Create `NOOPT` builds by passing `ALL` as a second parameter to the RefindPlus build script
+      - Create `NOOPT` builds by passing `ALL` as a second parameter to the RefindPlus build script
-      * The first parameter is the build branch, which also needs to be specified in such instances
+      - The first parameter is the build branch, which also needs to be specified in such instances
     - When Level 2 is not exposed, selected levels above `1` will be capped at Level 1
     - When exposed, selected levels above `2` will be capped at Level 2
-- **"resolution" Token:** The `max` setting is redundant in RefindPlus which always defaults to the maximum available resolution whenever the resolution is not set or is otherwise not available.
+- **"resolution":** The `max` setting is redundant in RefindPlus which always defaults to the maximum available resolution whenever the resolution is not set or is otherwise not available.
+- **"screensaver":** The screensaver cycles through a set of colours as opposed to a single grey colour.

 ## Divergence
 Significant visible implementation differences vis-a-vis the upstream base are:
 - **GZipped Loaders:** RefindPlus only provides stub support for handling GZipped loaders as this is largely only relevant for units on the ARM architecture.
 This stub support is only used for debug logging in RefindPlus and can be activated using the same `support_gzipped_loaders` configuration token as upstream.
 - **Screenshots:** These are saved in the PNG format with a significantly smaller file size.
 Additionally, the file naming is slightly different and the files are always saved to the same ESP as the RefindPlus efi file.
 - **UI Flags:** RefindPlus requires that any desired previously set `hideui` configuration token options are explicitly defined in supplementary/theme configuration files; as whenever the token is found in such files, the token setting is reset by RefindPlus to the specified option(s).
 This is consistent with how other configuration tokens in such files are handled.
 The upstream implementation effectively adds new settings to any previously existing ones for this configuration token instead.
 - **UI Scaling:** WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-specific `scale_ui` configuration token is set to automatically detect the screen resolution.
 RefindPlus also takes vertically orientated screens into account and additionally scales UI elements down when low resolution screens (less than 1025px on the longest edge) are detected.
+Additionally, UI elements on extremely high resultion screens (greater than 5999px on the longest edge) receive a `4X scaling` as opposed to the `2X scaling` applied for standard HiDPI screens.
 - **Loader Icons:** RefindPlus defaults to preferring generic icons for loaders ahead of the slower to load custom icons where possible.
 The upstream icon search implementation involves only loading such icons after a search for custom icons has not turned anything up.
 Users can activate the RefindPlus-specific `decline_help_icon` configuration token to use the upstream icon search implementation instead of the RefindPlus default.
 - **GOP Driver Provision:** RefindPlus attempts to ensure that UEFI 2.x GOP drivers are available on EFI 1.x units by attempting to reload such drivers when it detects an absence of GOP on such units to permit the use of modern GPUs on legacy units.
 Users that wish to disable this feature can activate the RefindPlus-specific `disable_reload_gop` configuration token to switch it off.
 - **Apple Framebuffer Provision:** RefindPlus defaults to always providing Apple framebuffers on Macs, when not available under certain circumstances.
 This is done using an inbuilt `SetAppleFB` feature.
 Users that wish to disable this feature can activate the RefindPlus-specific `disable_set_applefb` configuration token to switch it off.